Click on any question below to reveal the answer:

 We also regularly deal with unfair competition suits involving non-compete, and non-solicitation clauses.
 We represent employers in actions against employees who breach their confidentiality and proprietary information or their trade secret agreements after termination.

-Some of our clients identify what court cases they want us to handle by recognizing the names of government agencies we regularly take on: Department of Fair Employment and Housing; Equal Employment Opportunity Commission; OSHA; Cal OSHA; U.S. Department of Labor; National Labor Relations Board; Division of Labor Standards Enforcement; and the Employment Development Department.
+Some of our clients identify what court cases they want us to handle by recognizing the names of government agencies we regularly take on: California Civil Rights Department; Equal Employment Opportunity Commission; OSHA; Cal OSHA; U.S. Department of Labor; National Labor Relations Board; Division of Labor Standards Enforcement; and the Employment Development Department.

 Other clients send us all matters dealing with specific laws such as the California Fair Employment and Housing Act, Title VII, California Labor Code, Fair Labor Standards Act, Equal Pay Act, FMLA, CFRA, California Pregnancy Disability Act, Americans with Disabilities Act, WARN Act and the Age Discrimination in Employment Act.